kayzeeahh/Keziah-Quarshie-CV/README.md

 ## Keziah Quarshie - Devops Engineer

 I am devops engineer with an interest in working with solving everyday problems in eductaion.
 I have a varied background with experience with a variety of key devops tools.
-I am a Makers Software Engineering and Devops graduate who is 2x AWS certified, interested in all things cloud and automation.
+I am a Makers Software Engineering and Devops graduate who is interested in all things cloud and automation.

 ## Projects